Navy and Marine Memorial: History

 A dedication ceremony was held on May 30, 1935.
 Congress passed H.R.
 3234 in 1939 which authorized $100,000 which included $5,000 for unpaid architect fees, $44,384 in unpaid sculptor fees to del Piatta, and the remainder for NPS to construct a finished base for the monument.
-The authorization required worked to be completed within a year.
+The authorization required work to be completed within a year.
 During a Deficiency Hearing to consider appropriation of the $100,000 NPS Assistant Director Arthur E. Demaray was not able to provide a great degree of detail on the need for the appropriation in response to questions about previous expenditures.
 His testimony ended with the conclusion that if Congress did not appropriate funds that "we would not have this very difficult job thrust upon us."

 Although both the House and Senate passed legislation to fund completion of the monument, Congress failed to appropriate the funding.
 During a 1940 Senate hearing, the monument was described as being overgrown and obscured from the Mount Vernon Memorial Highway.
 The nearest parking was hundreds of yards away at the Washington-Hoover airport and the lack of a sidewalk and the 55 mph speeds of the highway made the monument inaccessible for pedestrians.
 The Senate again passed a bill to dedicate $100,000 in funding for NPS to complete the memorial.
 Congress again failed to appropriate the funding, however and took up the issue in the appropriations for 1941.

 Work began anew the following September, and was completed by the end of 1939.
-Del Piatta died before it could be completed.
+Del Piatta died of heart disease on December 20th, 1939 before it could be completed.

 Congress did not appropriate funding to implement the original vision of sea-green granite steps surrounding the monument.
 The rough concrete base was instead finished with flagstone by the Civilian Conservation Corps under the Works Progress Administration who also installed landscaping, a parking lot and walking paths.
 Work was somewhat delayed by a shortage of labor caused by America's entry into World War II.
 The CCC installed tile drains around the walkway.
 Yews were chosen for planting around the monument because their blue-green foliage would somewhat compensate for the originally planned granite steps designed to evoke waves.
 The flower beds were not installed at this time and were added at some later point.
 Today the monument is landscaped with red tulips in the spring and red cannas in the fall.